coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==

+= 3.0.6.0 =
+* Updated Kint library to resolve issues on some rare environments running OPCache and XCache

 = 3.0.5.9 =
 * Updated PHP 7 compatibility to use proper global variable variable emulation